Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Evaluation

+As discussed, the researcher provides a part of the raw dataset after adding noise to it using the randomized response mechanism to achieve LDP.
+To preserve the privacy guarantees of LDP, within $D_k^{\epsilon}$, the researcher provides data only for the SNPs that are independent from each-other based on public knowledge (i.e., linkage disequilibrium, LD).\footnote{Linkage disequilibrium is the publicly known pairwise correlations between the SNPs.} Via LDP, we provide indistinguishability between the original and reported values of the SNPs in $D_k^{\epsilon}$.
+For each SNP in $D_k^{\epsilon}$, the probability of distinguishing between the correct and reported value is bounded by $e^{\epsilon}$.
+Thus, LDP provides formal privacy guarantees against the attribute inference attack, but it does not provide such guarantees against the membership inference attack.

-Here, we quantify the power of the membership inference attacks due to the shared metadata and compare this privacy risk with the membership inference risk due to the shared GWAS statistics ($R^t$).
+In the following, we quantify the power of the membership inference attacks due to the shared metadata and compare this privacy risk with the membership inference risk due to the shared GWAS statistics ($R^t$).
 As discussed, our goal is to show that the risk due to the proposed scheme does not increase the overall privacy risk due to the sharing of summary statistics, which is acceptable by many institutions, such as the NIH~\cite{nih}.
 We assume that the verifier has access to the victim's SNP profile, which can be extracted from a blood sample.
 To quantify the membership inference risk due the released statistics, we use the likelihood-ratio test (LRT) in Sankararaman et al.~\cite{sankararaman2009genomic}.
-Recall that apart from the statistics provided by the researcher ($R^t$), the verifier has also access to the partial noisy dataset $D_k^{\epsilon}$ (as a part of the proposed framework).
-Thus, a misbehaving verifier might attempt to determine whether a target victim is in the case group by computing the distance between the genome of the target victim and the partial noisy genomes of the users in the case group.
-We refer to this attack as ``edit distance''.
-In the following, we briefly describe LRT to quantify the membership inference risk due to shared GWAS statistics and the edit distance attack to quantify the membership inference risk due to the shared partial noisy dataset.
+A (misbehaving) verifier might attempt to determine whether a target victim is in the case group by computing the distance between the genome of the target victim and the partial noisy genomes of the users in the case group (part of $D_k^{\epsilon}$).
+We refer to this attack as ``hamming distance''.
+In the following, we briefly describe LRT to quantify the membership inference risk due to shared GWAS statistics and the hamming distance attack to quantify the membership inference risk due to the shared partial noisy dataset.